erf/vis-outdated/README.md

 ## How

 Given a list of git repos, we fetch the latest commit hashes using `git ls-remote` and store them in a local cache `~/.vis-outdated`.
-Now we can compare the local commit hashes with the latest to see if they are up-to-date.
+Now we can compare the local hashes with the latest to see if they are up-to-date.

 ## Commands